 Internal network communication

 Application Manager uses WMI queries to communicate with Configuration Manager Site Server if the console is installed on a remote machine.
-On the other hand, if the Configuration Manager console is installed on a Configuration Manager Site Server, there is no need for such communication over network.
-The potential network traffic from Application Manager/ConfigMgr console installation is similar with WMI queries as if the MECM Console was used manually.
+If the Configuration Manager console is installed on a Configuration Manager Site Server, there is no need for such communication over network.
+The potential network traffic from Application Manager/ConfigMgr console installation is similar with WMI queries as if the console was used manually.

-The WMI queries use RPC protocol to TCP port 135.
+The WMI queries use RPC protocol to TCP/135.
 For more information, see Ports used in Configuration Manager in the Microsoft Docs.

 Public network communication